Nency-Ravaliya/Day10/README.md

 # Application Deployment with Kubernetes and Minikube

-This guide provides a step-by-step walkthrough for deploying a web application using Docker, Minikube, and Kubernetes.
+This guide provides a step-by-step walkthrough for deploying a web application using Docker and Minikube.
 It includes setting up SSL certificates, configuring ingress, and performing load testing.

 ## Prerequisites